Back in the day, VW's were everywhere and finding a decent used one for sale was no

 one side or they make a metallic grinding sound when you press down on the brake pedal,

-for sure you're looking at a new brake job (that's not really that big
+for sure you're going to need a new brake job (that's not really that big

 of a deal).
 If the rear end moans as you drive along, you'll need to have the transaxle